onthebusiness/harelang.org/content/tutorials/introduction.md

         when you ignore some of them, do it.
       </div>

-      We also make use of `@noreturn` here to make calling "usage" a terminating expression, which excludes the switch and match branches that use it from the result type selection as explained earlier.
-We'll talk more about `@noreturn` and other function decorators in the next section.
+      We also make use of `never` here so that switch and match branches which call "usage" are excluded from result type selection, as explained earlier.
-- title: "@init, @fini, @noreturn"
+- title: "@init, @fini, @test"
   sample: |
       use io;
       use os;